Alberta Rheumatology response to COVID-19 Print Page

 DO NOT go to the doctor’s office or hospital.

-If you are living in Alberta call HealthLink at 811.
+If you are living in Alberta, call HealthLink at 811 or book an appointment to be tested by clicking here.
 They will advise you on next steps for local testing procedure.
 Please be patient, as there are likely many people like you calling this line.
 Refer to the Alberta Health Services website for further information

 Advise any healthcare worker if you are on medication that suppresses the immune system.